|

 2 tablespoons cilantro, finely chopped, for garnish

-oil, and add remaining three tablespoons of oil; splitter mustard seeds till dark.
+the oil, and add remaining three tablespoons of oil; splitter mustard seeds

+till dark.
 Add chopped onions and sauté till light brown.
-Add turmeric, garlic, ginger,
+Add turmeric,

-pepper to the onion mixture.
+onion mixture.
 Stir-fry till wilting occurs.
-Transfer browned lamb
+Transfer browned lamb pieces to

-pieces to the pan, mix well for about two minutes.
-Add tomatoes, bay leaves and
+the pan, mix well for about two minutes.
+Add tomatoes, bay leaves and broth

 lamb pieces are tender and the sauce has thickened up to the desired